kernelci/kci-dev/docs/_index.md

 ## Configuration

+> Configuration is only necessary if you are using any of the Maestro Commands listed in the Maestro section.

 kci-dev searches for and loads a configuration file in the following order of priority:
 1) The global configuration file located at /etc/kci-dev.toml.
 2) The user-specific configuration file at ~/.config/kci-dev/kci-dev.toml